-- 1. Simple reparation (also known as, "you break it, you fix it"). - 2.Increased structure and supervision.
+- 1. Simple reparation (also known as, "you break it, you fix it"). - 2.
+Increased structure and supervision.
 In some instances of misbehavior, it's effective for adults to provide additional structures or bump up the level of supervision temporarily, perhaps for a class period, a day or a few days.
-This might take the form of:

-- Moving the child away from where the misbehavior occurred (a child who districts others at an all-school meeting is told to move to a different spot). - Taking away objects related to the misbehavior until adults are sure the child can handle the object appropriately (a student who uses playground equipment dangerously must stop using it; the student talks with an adult about proper use and tries again in a day or two). - Narrowing a child's choices (Lucy, today during recess you'll need to choose the playground games.
-You can try the monkey bars again tomorrow.) - Taking a privilege or responsibility away from the child for a while.
-(A student messenger is disruptive in the hall loses that role for the rest of the week and needs to show that he can handle the responsibility before getting a turn at being messenger). - 3.
+This might take the form of: - Moving the child away from where the misbehavior occurred (a child who districts others at an all-school meeting is told to move to a different spot).
+Taking away objects related to the misbehavior until adults are sure the child can handle the object appropriately (a student who uses playground equipment dangerously must stop using it; the student talks with an adult about proper use and tries again in a day or two).
+Narrowing a child's choices (Lucy, today during recess you'll need to choose a different playground game.
+You can try the monkey bars again tomorrow.)
+Taking a privilege or responsibility away from the child for a while.
+(A student runner who is disruptive in the hall loses that role for the rest of the week and needs to show - 3.
 Take-a-break (a positive time-out).
 To help children regain self-control, adults can respectfully have them take a short break in a designated place.
-When taking a break, the child sits quietly or uses calming techniques to regain self-control so he can come back and rejoin the group in a positive way.
+When taking a break, the child sits quietly or uses calming techniques to regain self-control so they can come back and rejoin the group in that they can handle the responsibility before getting a turn at being runner).